H2CO3/Sparkling/doc/semantics.md

 and its value is initially `nil`.
 If there is an initializer expression, then it is evaluated and assigned to the variable.
 (Note: thus all of the statements `var x;`, `var x = nil;` and `var x = x;` mean the same thing).
+An alternate form of the variable declaration statement is using the `let` keyword, which is synonymous with `var`.
+An example of the alternate form is `let x = 3, y = 2;`

 §2.11.2.
 It is illegal to declare a variable that has the name of a variable which already exists (which is already visible) in a scope.